imagibee/com.imagibee.pcc/README.md

 - Memory:	16 GB

 ## Usage
 This example illustrates the usage of _PccJob_ with some annotation.
-Refer to the tests for additional usage examples.
 ```cs
 using Imagibee.Parallel;